 Probably like many tea drinkers out there, I thought I was really doing something when I used my tea bag twice, sometimes even three times.
 It was a thrifty move for one, roughly half the price when all of the math is sorted.
 It helped the planet by putting less undue stress and expectations on tea trees, herbs or whatever variety was passing through my mug.
-And it created less waste: Less paper from when bags are all individually wrapped, less boxes to hold all the individually wrapped bags, and ultimately, less bags themselves and the little tags attached to them.
+And it created less waste: Less paper from when bags are all individually wrapped, fewer boxes to hold all the individually wrapped bags, and ultimately, fewer bags themselves and the little tags attached to them.

 Maybe I was thinking too much about it.
 Or, maybe I wasn’t thinking enough!
 Turns out, tea bags can do much more than just a couple of cups of tea and provide quality organic material for the compost.
-There are all sorts of life hacks to be had with old tea bags, other ways to be thrifty, ways to directly and indirectly help the environment and ways to make even less waste by gaining something.
+There are all sorts of life hacks to be had with old tea bags, other ways to be thrifty, ways to directly and indirectly help the environment, and ways to make even less waste by gaining something.
 All of this, and it’s still possible to squeeze out that second cup first.
 What a world.